Sami Whitcomb: National team career

 In May 2017, Whitcomb applied for Australian citizenship.
 She qualified after meeting the criteria of living in Australia for at least four years and being a permanent resident for at least 12 months.
 But the process had stalled by June because of the challenges associated with applying from overseas.
 In December 2017, she was added to the Australian Opals squad ahead of the 2018 Commonwealth Games, with her Australian citizenship application approval imminent.
 On February 1, 2018, Whitcomb was naturalized at a ceremony in Perth before flying to Italy the next day for the Opals' training camp.
 She ultimately missed out on making the final squad.

 In September 2018, Whitcomb debuted with the Opals at the FIBA World Cup after she replaced the injured Leilani Mitchell.
 She won a World Cup silver medal.
 In June 2019, she was selected to the Opals' Asia Cup training squad.

 In September and October 2021, Whitcomb captained the Opals at the FIBA Asia Cup.
 She helped the Opals reach the bronze medal match, where they defeated South Korea 88–58 behind Whitcomb's 15 points, nine rebounds and eight assists.

 In February 2022, Whitcomb captained the Opals at the FIBA World Cup Qualifying Tournament in Serbia.
 She was named in the All-Star Five for the tournament.

 In July 2024, Whitcomb was named in the Opals' final squad for the Paris Olympics.
 She earned a bronze medal in the competition.

+In March 2026, Whitcomb played for the Opals at the 2026 FIBA Women's Basketball World Cup Qualifying Tournament in Turkey, earning tournament MVP and All-Star Five honors.
+She was named in the final squad for the 2026 FIBA Women's Basketball World Cup, but later withdrew due to a knee injury.